Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 <summary>Read Fix</summary>

-To rectify the issue, a runtime.txt file containing a specified version of Python was required, to inform Heroku as to which version of Python it should install instead.
+To rectify the issue according to [this Heroku article](https://devcenter.heroku.com/articles/python-runtimes), a runtime.txt file containing a specified version of Python was required, to inform Heroku as to which version of Python it should install instead.
 To find out the particular version of Python I was working with, I entered <code>python -V</code> within the console which gave the following result:

 ```bash
 python-3.8.11